-Vital Records handles records of birth, death, marriage and divorce; concealed pistol applications, Notary, registration of DBA (Doing Business As) and DD214 (discharge from military) and Passports.
+Vital Records handles records of birth, death, marriage and divorce; concealed pistol applications, Notary, registration of DBA (Doing Business As) and DD214 (discharge from military).

 CERTIFIED COPIES OF BIRTH, DEATH AND MARRIAGE RECORDS

 Certified copies of vital records are available through the Clerk’s Office.
 All copies issued by this office are certified copies with a “raised” seal.
 The issuance of certified copies is governed by Michigan Statutes.
 These statutes are available for inspection in the Clerk’s Office.

 $15.00–first copy of record

 $ 5.00–additional copies of the same record ordered at the same time.

 Requests must be made in writing, either in person, online via the link to ORO (Official Records Online) or by mailing the appropriate application request below, accompanied by the required fees and/or a photocopy of the front and back of the valid drivers license or state issued personal ID card as indicated on the application.
 Please contact our office for any questions.

 Birth records for births occurring in Crawford County are available from the Clerk’s Office beginning with 1873.

 Birth Certificates are confidential records and available only to the person or parents of the person named on that record.
 Additional documentation will be required of applicants stating they are an heir, legal guardian or legal representative of the person named on the record.
 This office requires a current valid driver’s license or state issued ID card as identification for birth certificate records.

 Birth records that must be obtained from the State of Michigan Vital Records would include: